upyesp/upyesp.org/content/posts/manim-install.md

 <!--more-->

-> This blog post covers how to install Manim Community on Windows 10 & 11.
-For a more detailed description of the installation method, inclduing for other OSs, Docker and web, visit the official [Manim Community installation pages](https://docs.manim.community/en/stable/installation.html).
+> This blog post covers how to install Manim Community Edition on Windows 10 & 11.
+For a more detailed description of the installation method, including for other OSs, Docker and web, visit the official [Manim Community Edition installation pages](https://docs.manim.community/en/stable/installation.html).

-## Getting Your System Ready For Manim
+## Getting Your System Ready For Manim Community Edition

 ### Python

 Manim requires Python.
-If your Windows 11 device has [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/), install Python with:
+If your Windows device has [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/), install Python with:

 ```powershell
 winget install Python.Python.3